 AVC = VC/Q

 The average variable cost can also be calculated in terms of average fixed cost and average total cost as follows:

 AFC = Average fixed cost

-The average variable cost curve is U shaped.
-It initially declines and finally it rises.
+The average variable cost curve is U-shaped.
+Though it declines initially, it rises finally.

-This concludes the topic on the Average Variable Cost formula, which is a very important concept for evaluating whether a firm should continue production or not.
-To read more of such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This article was about the average variable cost formula, which is an important concept to evaluate whether a firm should continue the production or not.
+To read more about such interesting concepts, stay tuned to BYJU’S.